 Charleston, WV 25328

-Office has moved!
-The WVYS office has recently moved from the Clay Center to 110 Wyoming Street on the West Side of Charleston.
-While our mailing address remains the same, our new phone number is 304-957-9888.
+WVYS Office: The WVYS office is located at 110 Wyoming Street on the West Side of Charleston.
+Having moved, our new phone number is 304-957-9888.
 The new fax number is 304-345-7679.
 Members of the Board and Staff would like to express appreciation to the WVSO for the generous gift of rent-free office space for the Youth Symphony.